History Crash Course #58: Jewish Life in America

 The greatest test for vast majority of these new arrivals was the issue of the Sabbath.
 America in the late 18th and early 19th centuries had a six day work week.
 Sunday was the only day of rest.
 Many of the new arrivals found work in the garment industry working in the sweat shops.
 It was miserable work, for minimal wages, and often under appalling conditions.
 The Philadelphia-born social worker, Charles Bernheimer, described the conditions in a Philadelphia sweatshop in 1905:

 Before you have reached the shop, you have probably climbed one, two or three flights of stairs, littered with debris…The room is likely to be ill-smelling and badly ventilated…Consequently, an abnormally bad air is breathed which is difficult for the ordinary person to stand long.
-Thus result tubercular and other diseases which the immigrants acquires in his endeavor to work out his economic existence…If we apply our ordinary standards of sanitation to these shops they certainly come below such standards…In [the] busy season the employees are required to work long hours, sometimes as high as fifteen, perhaps eighteen, a day.5)Paul Mendes-Flohr & Yehuda Reinharz ed., The Jew in the Modern World, (Oxford University Press, 1995), pp. 481-82.
-Given these terrible conditions and the strong sense of social justice that has always been a part of the Jewish people, it is no wonder that Jews played such a crucial role in creating labor unions and fighting for worker’s rights and against child labor.
+Thus result tubercular and other diseases which the immigrants acquires in his endeavor to work out his economic existence…If we apply our ordinary standards of sanitation to these shops they certainly come below such standards…In [the] busy season the employees are required to work long hours, sometimes as high as fifteen, perhaps eighteen, a day.Paul Mendes-Flohr & Yehuda Reinharz ed., The Jew in the Modern World, (Oxford University Press, 1995), pp. 481-82.
+Given these terrible conditions and the strong sense of social justice that has … Continue reading

 Under these conditions, taking Saturday off for Sabbath observance was simply not an option if you wanted to keep your job and if you lost your job finding new employment wasn’t so easy.
 Those who tried to keep Shabbat by not coming to work were immediately fired.
 The result was that the overwhelming majority stopped observing Shabbat.
 Once Sabbath observance was dropped the rest of Jewish observance usually followed.
 This same story repeated itself countless times until virtually all those who arrived in America as observant Jews dropped their religious observance soon after their arrival.

 This is not to say that things were good in Eastern Europe ― far from it.
 Two hundred years of Czarist Russian persecution and economic marginalization had taken a tremendous toll on the Jewish community.
 The anti-Semitism was constant, the hardships were many and the poverty was great.
 Spiritually and ideologically the Jewish community was also under tremendous attack and beginning to crumble from the onslaught.
 The lure of the secular enlightenment and other ideologies such as Marxism and socialism drew many Jews away from religious observance and even took some of the brightest out of the Yeshivot.
-Many of the maskilim (Jewish secular intellectuals, see part 57) came from observant homes and even studied in the great Yeshivot of Eastern Europe.6)One of the best examples was Chaim Nachman Bialik (1873-1934) who is considered the poet laureate of modern Hebrew and one on the leading Jewish intellectuals of his age.
-Born in southern Russia he attended the famous Volozhin Yeshiva, but broke with traditional Judaism at age 18.
+Many of the maskilim (Jewish secular intellectuals, see part 57) came from observant homes and even studied in the great Yeshivot of Eastern Europe.One of the best examples was Chaim Nachman Bialik (1873-1934) who is considered the poet laureate of modern Hebrew and one on the leading Jewish intellectuals of his age.
+Born in southern Russia he … Continue reading

 There can be little doubt that had the Nazis not snuffed out Jewish life in Eastern Europe during the Holocaust, the community would have gradually disintegrated under the internal strain and external pressure.
 Still the rabbinic leadership of Eastern Europe felt that the spiritual abyss of America posed a far greater threat than life in Eastern Europe-especially because it lacked virtually any Orthodox infrastructure.